brozena/brozena-old.github.io/reading.md

 The above is true for non-fiction, which is most of what I read.
 I tend to stick to paper for fiction or poetry when I'm feeling slower.

 To make this work, I
-* buy a copy of the book,
+* buy a copy of the ebook,
 * import it into [Calibre](https://calibre-ebook.com/) where I keep things organized and in an [open](https://en.wikipedia.org/wiki/EPUB) format,
 * play it back using [Voice Dream Reader](https://www.voicedream.com/reader/).
 Any bookmarking or notes flow through Voice Dream and out as plaintext.